Fundamentals of Social Psychology

 Permission Required: No

 This course provides students with a broad overview of social psychological research and theorizing.
 Central to the course is the idea that human beings are not isolated entities who process information like computers, but social animals engaged in a complex network of social relations, driven by goals and motivations and constrained by cultural worldviews.
 We will analyze how this affects our perceptions of and attitudes towards individuals (including ourselves) and groups.
 We will examine why people conform, how they influence each other, why they firmly hold on to stereotypes and why they engage in pro- or antisocial behaviors.
-By analyzing these phenomena we will see how theories of human behavior can be tested rigorously via laboratory experiments and field studies. *Must receive a grade of "C" or higher in this course in order to enroll in LPSY 3141, Death is Unacceptable.*
+By analyzing these phenomena we will see how theories of human behavior can be tested rigorously via laboratory experiments and field studies.

 Course Open to: Degree Students